enzonjagi/FlutterLearning-WorldTime/README.md

 9. Format the time using the intl package by flutter
 10. Make the loading screen appealing using the flutter spinkit
 11. Added background images and colors based on whether is is day or night time
+12. Added a listview builder UI for the choose location screen.